Quebec political parties announce common front in favour of supply management - Red Deer Advocate

 “It (the industry) will just disappear — it would crumble completely,” he said.
 “We produce 50 per cent of Canada’s milk and we basically use … maybe 25 per cent, so at least half of the farms would disappear and it’s all in our regions.”

-The joint news conference, which Parti Quebecois Leader Jean-Francois Lisee and Quebec solidaire co-spokesperson Manon Masse also attended, was held as federal negotiators and their U.S. counterparts met in Washington, D.C. to try to hammer out a new North American Free Trade Agreement.
+The joint news conference, which Parti Quebecois Leader Jean-Francois Lisee and Quebec solidaire co-spokesperson Manon Masse also attended, was held as Canadian and American negotiators met in the U.S. capital to try to hammer out a new North American Free Trade Agreement.

-U.S. President Donald Trump has set a Friday deadline to reach an agreement with Canada.
+While U.S. President Donald Trump had set a Friday deadline to reach an agreement with Canada, Foreign Affairs Minister Chrystia Freeland held a late afternoon news conference to say the negotiations will resume next week.

 Prime Minister Justin Trudeau has said previously he will not dismantle supply management and Couillard said his appearance alongside two political rivals was a message to federal officials overseeing the talks.